josephhilby/HackPlusPlus/docs/introduction.md

 ### Harvard Model

-To orchestrate these components we employ the Harvard model, which completely separates instructions and data into distinct physical modules.
+To orchestrate these components we employ the Harvard model, which completely separates instructions and data into separate physical modules.
 This explicit boundary removes instruction code-space segmentation from our memory management requirements, simplifying our runtime environment.